 As per Section 33-44-103 of the South Carolina LLC Act, an Operating Agreement isn’t required for an LLC in South Carolina.

-But while it’s not required in South Carolina to conduct business, we strongly recommend having an Operating Agreement for your LLC.
+But while it’s not legally required in South Carolina to conduct business, we strongly recommend having an Operating Agreement for your LLC.
+(It doesn’t matter whether you have one or more Members in the company, a written Operating Agreement is an essential internal document.)

 Additionally, financial institutions (like banks) and other organizations may need to see a copy of this paperwork in order for you to do business with them.

-It’s best to have an Operating Agreement, even if you are the only Member of your South Carolina LLC (a Single-Member LLC).
+It’s best to have a written Operating Agreement, even if you are the only Member of your South Carolina LLC (a Single-Member LLC).

 If you go to court, an Operating Agreement helps prove that your Multi-member LLC is being run as a separate legal entity.